 Your engagement session is the perfect opportunity to practice getting comfortable in front of the camera before your wedding day and to get comfortable with your photographer if you are booking the same person for both the engagement and the wedding.
 I highly recommend taking advantage of some of the locations that are a bit of a drive and making a day or weekend getaway out of it!
-This year, I booked a couple’s session for myself, and we chose a location in the Columbia Gorge and stayed in Hood River to enjoy the breweries, wineries, and nearby hiking trails.
+Last year, I booked a couple’s session for myself, and we chose a location in the Columbia Gorge and stayed in Hood River to enjoy the breweries, wineries, and nearby hiking trails.

 The biggest concern couples usually bring to me is that they don’t know how to pose in front of the camera.
 I’m here to assure you that almost everyone feels this way, and it’s my job to guide you through poses and prompts that will give you photos you love.
 It can also be fun to bring props to your session, such as a bottle of champagne to pop and celebrate your engagement, or lay out an elaborate picnic with a view.
 There are endless options and I’m all ears to make the engagement session of your dreams come true!